stepanataccolade/docsv2/sources/pipelines/resources/image.md

 * `pointer` section provides information about the image.
 	* `sourceName` is the fully qualified name of the image.
 This is dependent on the registry where the image is located.
 For Docker Hub, this can be <repo name>/<image name>, e.g. manishas/demoImage

-* `versionName` is usually set to image tag.
-The seed versionName sets initial tag for the image.
+* `versionName` should be set to a starting value for the image tag.
+It will be used by the first run of any job that has this image as an input, unless the `versionName` is changed prior to the first run by an upstream job or CI workflow.
+The default value for this is `latest`.
+You can also use this to re-seed the image resource with a specific tag.